-The Certification Centre is not liable for unavailability of the OCSP service, provided that in the unavailability period certificate status information services work correctly, on the basis of the CRL list.
+CenCert is not liable for unavailability of the OCSP service, provided that in the unavailability period certificate status information services work correctly, on the basis of the CRL list, in accordance with the declaration of availability specified in chapter 4.10.

-The Certification Centre is not liable for unavailability of the time stamping service, provided that the unavailability period does not violate the declaration of availability of the service specified in chapter 6.8.
+The Certification Centre is not liable for unavailability of the current CRL provisioning service, provided that the unavailability period does not violate the declarations of availability of the service specified in chapter 4.10.